-- Applicants who do not respond to Management's request to attend meetings or provide and/or update information.
+- 1. Applicants who do not respond to Management's request to attend meetings or provide and/or update information.
 When an interview is scheduled, but the applicant fails to attend, Management will telephone the selected applicant three (3) times within a forty-eight (48) hour period.
 If there is no response from the applicant after three (3) attempts within forty-eight (48) hours, the applicant's name will be determined inactive and removed from the Waiting List. - 2.
-Applicants whose correspondence from Management returns from the U.S. Postal Service marked as "Undeliverable." - Applicants who have not returned a completed application within ten (10) business days from the date Management provided an application.
+Applicants whose correspondence from Management the U.S. Postal Service marked as "Undeliverable." - 3.
+Applicants who have not returned a completed application within ten (10) business days from the date Management provided an application.
 Applicants with unusual circumstances may request, in writing, an extension of time, which Management can grant at its discretion. - 4.
 Applicants who Management determines are former tenants that owe money to the Development.
-Management will place these applicants on the Waiting List only after the applicant has either paid the debt or has arranged and is current in a payment plan to pay the debt.
+Management will place these applicants on the Waiting List only after the applicant has paid the debt.